Annabdoan/it1901/readme.md

 This product can be conducted into a shippable product with the help of ***Jlink*** and ***Jpackage***.
-Jlink and Jpackage makes it possible to run the project on local machines desktop, from launiching from the application folder.
+Jlink and Jpackage makes it possible to run the project on local machines desktop, from launching from the application folder.

 #### Package project to a desktop application

-!NOTE
+NOTE

 :round_pushpin: Point three is only needed if this is done using GitPod.